 Vital skills inculcated by History teaching include wide and critical reading, clear thinking and the construction of well-focused, wide-ranging and detailed written answers.
 History is compulsory from the First to the Third Forms.
 Thereafter it becomes an optional subject.

-In the First and Second Forms, topics include aspects of English and European History from 1066 to 1750.
+In the First and Second Forms, topics include aspects of English and European History to 1750.
 Apart from the First World War, Third Form sets will study a variety of courses according to the choice of their teacher.
 Current topics include the British Empire, Ireland, the Holocaust and the rise and fall of Apartheid in South Africa.